sonia-kwak/sonia-kwak.github.io/src/pages/escapista/index.md

 > "I like seeing tech used in a way that encourages reflection and calm living."

-Since the ProductHunt launch we continue being marketed organically by news platformas, blogs, websites and on Social Media in general.
+Since the ProductHunt launch we continue being marketed organically by news platforms, blogs, websites and on Social Media in general.
 For a non-profit project like this one it's great not having to spend any dollar in marketing.

 <jumbo>
     <img src="./press.png"/>